Micro-Units and Micro-Apartments: What Are They?

 Apply and Sign Your Lease

-Once you’ve found your perfect, cozy micro-apartment, it’s time to apply and sign your lease.
-Come with cash on hand for your application fees, credit cards, and a few checks just in case one payment is preferred over another.
-You’ll also need identification, proof of employment like a pay stub, and possible references.
+Come with cash on hand for your application fees, credit cards, and a few checks, just in case one payment is preferred over another.
+You’ll also need identification, proof of employment such as a pay stub, and possibly references.

 You can save yourself time and resources by calling ahead before your next tour.
-Inquire about what documents are required to sign a lease on a micro-apartment and come over-prepared.
+Inquire about what documents are required to sign a lease on a micro-apartment, and come over-prepared.

 love seat

-8 Tips on Making Micro-apartments Feel Bigger
+8 Tips on Making Micro-Apartments Feel Bigger

-2. Don't block your windows!
+2. Don't block your windows.
 Light can make small spaces appear and feel bigger than they are.
 Invest in blinds rather than curtains.

-3. Stay away from darker colors which can make your place feel smaller.
+3. Stay away from darker colors, which can make your place feel smaller.
 Stick to lighter colors and vibrant jewel tones for a pop of color that doesn't diminish your unit's apparent size.

 4. Skip the couch in favor of a loveseat and oversized armchair.
 Grab a tray to repurpose the footrest into a coffee table.